Skip to main content

 mount.nfs: ... already mounted

-1. Run mount command to check currently mounted file systems.
+1. Run the mount command to check currently mounted file systems.

 mount | grep {Mount PATH}